 With the increased mobility of individuals and capital around the world, direct taxation of income and profits has also become an important tool for attracting valuable resource from one country to another.
 Some countries have adopted a ‘flat tax’ approach, applying one tax rate only, irrespective of the level of income or profit.
 As well as offering high-earning individuals and companies some tax savings, the flat tax also reduces compliance costs because it is simpler to administer.
-In some countries, the flat tax rate is considerably lower in relation to many others (eg, in 2015, the personal income tax rate in Russia was 13% ).
+In some countries, the flat tax rate is considerably lower in relation to many others (eg, the personal income tax rate in Russia is 13%).
 Some countries (eg, in UAE) do not charge any personal income tax at all.

 Finally, income and profit aren’t the only things subject to direct taxation.
 Many countries levy direct taxation on land, property and other assets, and taxation on property is a common form of financing for local governments.
 In many countries, taxes are levied on the transfer of wealth, such as donations and inheritance.
 And we also see lump-sum taxes (known as head taxes or poll taxes), where a fixed sum is charged to taxpayers irrespective of their income, wealth or conditions.
 The response to such lump-sum taxes has not, however, always been positive.